NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 ..
 [Melaku2021] Melaku, A.F. and Bitsuamlak, G.T., 2021.
 A divergence-free inflow turbulence generator using spectral representation method for large-eddy simulation of ABL flows.
 Journal of Wind Engineering and Industrial Aerodynamics, 212, p.104580.

 ..
 [Klein2003] Klein, M., Sadiki, A. and Janicka, J., 2003.
-A digital filter based generation of inflow data for spatially developing direct numerical or large eddy simulations.
+A digital filter-based generation of inflow data for spatially developing direct numerical or large eddy simulations.
 Journal of Computational Physics, 186(2), pp.652-665.

 ..
 [Xie2008] Xie, Z.T. and Castro, I.P., 2008.
 Efficient generation of inflow conditions for large eddy simulation of street-scale flows.
 Flow, turbulence and combustion, 81, pp.449-470.

 ..
 [Jarrin2006] Jarrin, N., Benhamadouche, S., Laurence, D. and Prosser, R., 2006.
 A synthetic-eddy-method for generating inflow conditions for large-eddy simulations.
 International Journal of Heat and Fluid Flow, 27(4), pp.585-593.

 ..
 [Poletto2013] Poletto, R., Craft, T. and Revell, A., 2013.
-A new divergence free synthetic eddy method for the reproduction of inlet flow conditions for LES.
+A new divergence-free synthetic eddy method for the reproduction of inlet flow conditions for LES.
 Flow, turbulence and combustion, 91, pp.519-539.

 ..
 [Kröger2018] Kröger, H. and Kornev, N., 2018.
-Generation of divergence free synthetic inflow turbulence with arbitrary anisotropy.
+Generation of divergence-free synthetic inflow turbulence with arbitrary anisotropy.
 Computers & Fluids, 165, pp.78-88.